 Fixing Up My Parents’ Back Yard

 My parents have an incredible backyard.
 It was mostly done when they bought the house five years ago.
 The house already had the pool, the trees surrounding the yard, the artificial turf and all of the paving.
 They added a seating area on a side yard and a play structure for my kids.
-We absolutely love the yard and it it absolutely beautiful.
-However, there were a few little things that my mom wanted done before hosting an event at her house.
-A good family friend asked if they could host a post wedding party/open house for one of their kids there after they get married in another state.
-So even though it wasn't a full blown wedding, it still was a formal event that she wanted the yard looking nice for.
-After giving this event as a deadline for a few contractors that she had doing various projects, she asked me to finish up the rest.
+We love the yard and it is absolutely beautiful.
+However, there were a few little things my mom wanted done before hosting an event at her house.
+A good family friend asked if they could host a post-wedding party/open house for one of their kids there after they get married in another state.
+Even though it wasn't a full blown wedding, it still was a formal event she wanted the yard looking nice for.
+After giving this event as a deadline for a few contractors she had doing various projects, she asked me to finish up the rest.

 Fixing Up My Parents’ Back Yard | Privacy Screen and Swing

-First on the fix-up list is a privacy screen thats on the far side of the deck.
-I think that when the previous owners put the deck in, they put a privacy screen there because the trees that they planted weren't mature enough to provide privacy from the neighbors.
-Fast forward a few years and my parents have built a huge retaining wall and the trees have matured so the privacy screen really isn't needed and she wanted to put in a porch swing instead.
-I started taking down the privacy screen was having a hard time because I started at the top and I realized that there was nothing really securing it.
-The board that was securing the top of the privacy screen was actually just secured to the beam on the deck and not to the physical privacy screen.
-The bottom of the security screen is secured to the deck at the bottom onto the tracks.
-After I removed the top board off and the pieces were loose, I started working on the screws.
-There are three total screens and at the bottom of them the screws seemed to go in really far.
-Some of the screws were stripped and old and rust and were wood filled painted over so actually getting to them out was almost impossible.
+First on the fix-up list is a privacy screen on the far side of the deck.
+I think when the previous owners put the deck in, they put a privacy screen there because the trees they planted weren't mature enough to provide privacy from the neighbors.
+Fast forward a few years and my parents have built a huge retaining wall and the trees have matured so the privacy screen really isn't needed.
+My mom decided she wanted to put in a porch swing instead.
+I started taking down the privacy screen and i was having a hard time because at the top I realized there was nothing really securing it.
+The board at the the top of the privacy screen was actually just secured to the beam on the deck and not to the physical privacy screen.
+The bottom of the privacy screen is secured to the deck at the bottom onto the Trex.
+After I removed the top board and the pieces were loose, I started working on the screws.
+At the bottom of the three screens the screws seemed to go in really far.
+Some of the screws were stripped, old and rusted and were wood-filled and painted over.
+Getting to them out was almost impossible.
 I tried every single thing I could think of.
-I scrubbed, drilled, and even used a kit that I can drill into a strip through screw and then pull it out for over 30 minutes.
-Absolutely nothing was working, though.
-So I switched to the easy, messy way: sledgehammer.
+I scrubbed, drilled, and even used a kit that I can drill into a stripped screw and then pull it out.
+After 30 minutes, absolutely nothing was working.
+I switched to the easy, messy way: sledgehammer.
 I started going to town on the side pieces, because those were keeping everything secured together.
-I took those out and then I started to pull down one of the privacy screens and had a feeling that since those screws were clearly resting, that things would come off pretty easily and it worked.
-After the warped screws popped out of the wood, and they now had access to all of that exposed screw.
-I was able to use a pair of clamps and just pull them out.
+I took those out and then I started to pull down one of the privacy screens and had a feeling that since those screws were clearly rusting, things would come off pretty easily and it worked.
+After the warped screws popped out of the wood, and I now had access to all of the exposed screws, I was able to use a pair of clamps and just pull them out.

-Once everything was cleaned up the I removed the face of the beam that the screens were attached to because it was rotted through as well.
+Once everything was cleaned up, I removed the face of the beam the screens were attached to because it was rotted through as well.
 One of the contractors did some paint paint touch ups and fixed holes in the Trex.
-He taught me that when there are holes in Trex, you can actually use a heat gun to get the plastic really hot and then maneuver it a little bit.
-After everything was fixed up I started assembling the swing.
-My mom chose a swing that was really similar to the other deck furniture that she has.
-It's dark brown wicker, and actually really easy to put together.
+He taught me that when there are holes in Trex, you can actually use a heat gun to get the plastic really hot and then maneuver it a little bit to fix the hole.
+After everything was fixed up, I started assembling the swing.
+My mom chose a swing really similar to the other deck furniture she has.
+It's dark brown wicker and really easy to put together.
 The thing I really like about this swing is all of the cushions have toggles on them.
 So that means that you can put the toggles through the wicker and secure them to the swing and they won't come off or shift while your swinging which is super nice.

 Fixing Up My Parents’ Back Yard | Hiding the Trash and Generator

-Before this we had just put some pavers in the backyard, but I needed them moved so that I could actually stake in the privacy screen.
-The complication came when we realized that part of the yard slopes down because of a drainage drain.
-So I had to make sure that I was making everything as level as possible.
-I ended up using the template that came with the privacy screen so mark where each post should go.
-Then I put the actual plastic PVC posts in and assembling the slats into each one.
-Halfway through I realized that things actually weren't level so I added a second spacer piece.
+Before this, we had just put some pavers in the backyard, but I needed them moved so I could actually stake in the privacy screen.
+The complication came when we realized part of the yard slopes down for drainage.
+I had to make sure I was making everything as level as possible.
+I used the template that came with the privacy screen to mark where each post should go.
+Then I put the actual plastic PVC posts in and assembled the slats into each one.
+Halfway through, I realized things actually weren't level so I added a second spacer piece.
 Unfortunately, that made the slats on one side too high.
 I ended up needing to lift the plastic up a little bit and put some mulch underneath it to make it level with the other post.
-I did the same thing on the other side and then added the cap pieces that make everything look smooth and finished.
+I did the same thing on the other side and then added the cap pieces to make everything look smooth and finished.

 Fixing Up My Parents’ Back Yard | Florals